hyeonjijung1/controller-hardware-sdr/README.md

 <p align="center"><b>Figure:</b> Schematic in first iteration (left) and finalized Altium Schematic (right).</p>

 ---
-##Challenges & Lessons Learned
+## Challenges & Lessons Learned

 Real hardware design is never plug-and-play—here’s what we faced and how we solved it:

-- Assembly Sequence Error:
+- **Assembly Sequence Error:**
-Our initial assembly failed because we soldered through-hole components before the surface-mount parts, making reflow impossible.
-We corrected this by assembling surface-mount first on our next build.
+  Our initial assembly failed because we soldered through-hole components before the surface-mount parts, preventing reflow soldering.
+We corrected this by assembling surface-mount components first on our next build.

-- Microcontroller Orientation Mistake:
+- **Microcontroller Orientation Mistake:**
-The ATmega324PB was initially mounted in the wrong orientation, misaligning the pinout and breaking the logic chain.
-To recover, we used jumper wires with male-to-female headers to manually connect the MCU to the correct pads.
+  The ATmega324PB was mounted in the wrong orientation, misaligning the pinout and breaking the logic chain.
+To recover, we used jumper wires with male-to-female headers to manually connect the MCU to the correct pads—an inelegant but functional patch.

-- Button Instability:
+- **Button Instability:**
   Some push-buttons failed on the PCB despite working on breadboard.
-The reset button, a different type, worked reliably, pointing to specific hardware quality issues.
+The reset button, a different type, worked reliably, pointing to hardware quality issues.

-- TXEN Signal Glitch:
+- **TXEN Signal Glitch:**
   The TXEN (Transmit Enable) signal toggled incorrectly due to a debounce/logic error in firmware.
-Despite several software fixes, the issue persisted and would require further debug.
+Despite several software fixes, the issue persisted and requires further debugging.

-- UART Communication Issues:
+- **UART Communication Issues:**
   Serial comms established, but the MCU sometimes sent incorrect/blank responses.
-Moving to interrupt-based UART caused repeated interrupts, locking the radio in computer-control mode—an unresolved but valuable learning experience.
+Switching to interrupt-based UART caused repeated interrupts, locking the radio in computer-control mode—an unresolved but valuable learning experience.

-Key Takeaway:
+**Key Takeaway:**
 Every challenge forced us to dig deeper, learn new debugging skills, and improvise fixes to keep the project moving forward; real hardware design in a nutshell.

 ---